GENERAL ASSEMBLY OF NORTH CAROLINA

 (c) When a

-property within a transportation corridor official map for a street or highway
+transportation corridor official map for a street or highway that has been

-that has been determined to be a State responsibility pursuant to the
+determined to be a State responsibility pursuant to the provisions of

-reimburse the city local government for the cost of any advanced
+local government for the cost of any advanced right-of-way

-shall obtain the concurrence of the Department of Transportation in all
+government shall obtain the concurrence of the Department of Transportation

 (d) In exercising the